groverlab/groverlab.github.io/_hnbfpr/2026-08-26-ai-counterfeit-cosmetics.markdown

 > 🤖 "This Rhode Peptide Lip Tint appears to be counterfeit due to several prominent typographical errors and packaging discrepancies between the box and the tube."

 ✅ Gemini got it right.
-The AI goes on to share specific observations that indicate that the product is counterfeit...
+The AI goes on to share specific observations that convinced it that the product is counterfeit...

 <br>